ezzarghili/xdev.ma/README.md

 git clone https://github.com/ezzarghili/xdev.ma.git
 ```

-Then to access the blog run hugo (make sure you have it installed)
+Then to access the blog run hugo (make sure you have a recent version installed, v54 at the time of this change)

 ```
 hugo serve